dyagami/BashScripts/tor_install_bridges/README.md

 ---Install and configure Tor and Proxychains automatically in most Linux distros.
-Add bridges from "bridges.txt" file automatically---
+Add bridges from "bridges.txt" file automatically.
+Run with sudo---